-As mentioned in the intro to the Great Canadian Whisky Tasting, TWS wanted to give new distilleries and those with under-aged spirits a chance to participate in a group evaluation, as they don’t typically participate in whisky awards.
-We received bottles from a number of young distilleries, and you’ll find the descriptions, collective notes and rankings of those bottles below.
+As mentioned in the intro to the TWS Whisky Awards, we wanted to give new distilleries and those with under-aged spirits a chance to participate in a group evaluation, as they don’t typically participate in whisky awards.
+We received bottles from a number of young distilleries, and you’ll find the descriptions, collective notes and the winners of those bottles below.

 Park Distillery Glacier Rye – Banff, AB